michailq/ExData_Plotting1/README.md

 The code reads in the entire data set and then subsets only selected raws.
 The whole process may take a while, so please be patient.

+Please note that some labels on the x asix describing the days of the week are in Polish, not in English.
+If you generate graphs with this code on your PC the labels should be in your native language.

+Best,
+Michał